oscbyspro/Ultimathnum/README.md

 ```

 It may or may not sound intuitive at first, but this infinite binary integer
 has a fixed size too.
-It is imporant to remember this when you consdier the
+It is important to remember this when you consider the
-recover modes of its arithmetic operations.
+recovery modes of its arithmetic operations.
 It overflows and underflows just
 like the systems integers you know and love.

 The main difference between a systems integer and an infinite integer is that
 the appendix bit is the only addressable infinity bit, which means you cannot
-cut infinity in in half.
-Likewise, the log2(max+1) size must be promoted to a
+cut infinity in half.
+Likewise, the log2(max+1) size must be promoted.
+To
-representable value.
-In order to work with infinite numerical values, you must
+work with infinite numerical values, you must track where your values come
-know where your values come from.
-Keep in mind that its main purpose is recovery.
+from.
+Keep in mind that recovery from failure is the main purpose of infinity.

 > ![NOTE]
 > The introduction of infinity is what permits \~(\~(x)) == x for all x.